 The Navajo Nation and BIA would prepare and implement appropriate management actions consistent with the IRMP (e.g., range management plans, additional NEPA actions, conservation plans, annual work plans, etc.).
 The implementation process also includes the Navajo Nation's review of its existing regulations and codes to determine conformance with the IRMP.
-According to the AIARMA, the IRMP is required to be updated every 10 years.
+The IRMP is a living document and would be updated as determined by the Navajo Nation.